saintasia/portfolio/src/pages/project-management/index.md

 <div class="Works__main__txt self-center">

 ##Discover
-I started the discovery phase of the project by going through the project constraints and needs, running market and consumer research, as well as implementing qualitative techniques and interviewing 4 potential users.
-Based on the data gathered, I could synthesize 2 primary personas, 5 use cases, moodboards and initial functionality ideas.
+I started the discovery phase of the project by going through the project constraints and needs, running market and consumer research, as well as implementing qualitative techniques and **interviewing 4 potential users**.
+Based on the data gathered, I could synthesize **2 primary personas**, **5 use cases**, moodboards and initial functionality ideas.

 </div><!-- text end -->
 <!-- text -->